 Instant VM Recovery

 Instant VM recovery helps improve recovery time objectives (RTO), minimize disruption and downtime of production workloads.
-It is like having a "temporary spare" for a workload: users remain productive while you can troubleshoot an issue with the failed workload.

 To finalize Instant VM Recovery, you can do one of the following:

 - Use Storage vMotion to quickly migrate the restored VM to the production storage without any downtime.
 In this case, original VM data will be pulled from the NFS datastore to the production storage and consolidated with VM changes while the VM is still running.
 Storage vMotion, however, can only be used if you select to keep VM changes on the NFS datastore without redirecting them.
 Note that Storage vMotion is only available with select VMware licenses.

 - Use replication or VM copy functionality of Veeam Backup & Replication.
 In this case, you can create a copy of a VM and fail over to it during the next maintenance window.
 In contrast to Storage vMotion, this approach requires you to schedule some downtime while you clone or replicate the VM, power it off and then power the cloned copy or replica on.

 - Use Quick Migration.
 In this case, Veeam Backup & Replication will perform a two-stage migration procedure — instead of pulling data from the vPower NFS datastore, it will restore the VM from the backup file on the production server, then move all changes and consolidate them with the VM data.
 For details, see Quick Migration.